neuefische/web-exercises/sessions/js-array-methods-1/filter/README.md

 > Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

 Use `npm run test` to run the tests.

-### CodeSandbox Cloud

-Select the "Preview: 3000" tab to view this project.

-Select the "Tests: logs" tab to view the tests.

-> The `npm run start` and `npm run test` scripts run automatically.

-### Scripts

-You can use the following commands:

-- `npm run start` to start a development server
-- `npm run test` to run the tests
-- `npm run lint` to run the linter